mantidproject/mantid/docs/source/techniques/ISIS_Reflectometry.rst

 :ref:`algm-SpecularReflectionPositionCorrect` can be used to correct detector positions if they are not at the correct position when loaded.
 It can shift them vertically or rotate then around the sample position.
 This algorithm is called as a child by :ref:`algm-ReflectometryReductionOneAuto`.

-Related to :ref:`algm-ReflectometryReductionOne` and :ref:`algm-ReflectometryReductionOneAuto` we also have :ref:`algm-CreateTransmissionWorkspace` and :ref:`algm-CreateTransmissionWorkspaceAuto`, which convert transmission run(s) to wavelength and stitches transmission runs together when two are provided.
+Related to :ref:`algm-ReflectometryReductionOne` and :ref:`algm-ReflectometryReductionOneAuto` we also have :ref:`algm-CreateTransmissionWorkspace` and :ref:`algm-CreateTransmissionWorkspaceAuto`, which converts transmission run(s) to wavelength and stitches transmission runs together when two are provided.

 :ref:`algm-Stitch1DMany` does the work to stitch multiple runs together, which is quite a complicated operation.